protodevsystems/python-client-server-send-data-using-socket/README.md

-# Sending Data Between Clients and Server Using Socket and Threading
+# Sending Data Between 2 or More Python Scripts (Clients and Server) Using Socket and Threading

 These are python scripts for a server and a client.